OddsAccuracy

 📊

-Industry Standard
+Scientific Standard

 🎯

-Penalizes both incorrect predictions AND overconfident forecasts
+Penalizes both incorrect predictions and overconfident probability estimates.

 ⚖️

-The Mathematics
+The Mathematics (Core)

 Step 1: Convert Odds to Probabilities